Appraisals | Sell, Trade or Consign

 and we will be unable to accept orders from you in the future.

 2. To make payment.
-Give us your Mastercard, Visa or American Express account
+Give us your Mastercard, Visa or Discover account number

-number and expiration date (except for international customers, see note below)
+and expiration date (except for international customers, see note below) OR transfer

-OR transfer funds directly (call for routing instructions).
-You must specify to
+funds directly (call for routing instructions).
+You must specify to your bank

-your bank that all banking charges are for your account OR send a cashier's check
+that all banking charges are for your account OR send a cashier's check or money

-or money order (U.S.) or bank draft in US$ (International) directly to us.
-Personal
+order (U.S.) or bank draft in US$ (International) directly to us.
+All orders and

 International customers (including Canada), please note: We do not accept